 No matter where you are, or the team’s records, all college football rivalries can get heated.
 The biggest games obviously mean more on the national stage, but every last one of them involves a great deal of pride for the schools, players, and fans.
-Just ask everyone at this year’s Nevada Wolf Pack and UNLV Rebels game.
+Just ask everyone at 2019’s Nevada Wolf Pack and UNLV Rebels game.

 On the field, this Mountain West Conference showdown was an instant classic that ended with UNLV quarterback Kenyon Oblad connecting with wide receiver Steve Jenkins for a game-winning, 19-yard touchdown pass in overtime.
 After the emotional football game, however, was a completely different story.

 A ridiculous brawl took place that involved players from both teams and even fans at Mackay Stadium in Reno.